mediacloud/backend/README.md

 Run the `example_realtime.py` script from a cron job to continuously fetch the latest stories from MediaCloud and save them to your database (with an extracted text word count).
+Make sure the user it runs under has the nltk libraries installed, otherwise you'll be stuck for a while!

 The website in `example-web-server` gives you a view of the word count data saved by the `example_realtime.py` script.
 Check out the readme in that directory for more info.